Understanding NGINX 502 Bad Gateway: PHP-FPM

 NGINX is not running

-If you see error 502, you need to check if NGINX is running.
+If you see error 502, check if NGINX is running.
 To do this, run the following command:

 systemctl status nginx